CS5008-khoury-lionelle/Resources/TechInterviewQuestions.md

 ## Module 8 - Stacks, Queues, and Linked Lists

+### 8.1 Stacks

+* Explain LIFO and provide examples of real world applications of LIFO.

+* Your're in charge of implementing a web browser's "back" button functionality.
+How would you implement it and what operations would you need to supply.

+### 8.2 Queues

+* Explain FIFO and provide examples of real world applications of FIFO.

+* Queues can be implemented using an array or a linked list.
+What are the trade-offs of each implementation?

+* Explain what a priority queue is.
+How does it differ from a regular queue, and what are its use cases?

+### 8.3 Linked Lists

+* Discuss the differences of an array and a linked list.
+When would you want to use one over the other?

+* Discuss how operations such as inserting and deleting nodes works and what are their time complexities?

+* A linked list can be singly or doubly linked.
+What are the tradeoffs of each and when would you use one over the other?

+* You've been tasked with implementing a playlist for music app.
+How would you implement it and what operations would you need to supply?

 ## Module 9 - Trees and Heaps

+### 9.1 Trees

+* Discuss what a binary tree is.
+What is a full and what is a complete binary tree?

+* How does a binary tree differ from a binary search tree?

+* Discuss the operations used on a binary search tree such as inserting and deleting nodes as well as their runtimes.

+### Heaps

+* What is a heap and its various types?

+* Discuss the operations used on a heap such as inserting and deleting nodes as well as their runtimes.

+* How does a heap differ from an array or a linked list?
+When would you prefer to use a heap?

 ## Module 10 - Graphs

+* What is a graph and its various components?
+What is a directed vs. undirected graph?
+Provide some real world uses for each.

+* What are some types of graph representation?
+When would you prefer to use one over the other?

+* Explain the difference between BFS and DFS.
+What are some applications of each?

 ## Module 11 - Greedy Algorithms

+* Explain the concept of a greedy algorithm.
+When would you want to apply one?

+* What are some scenarios when you wouldn't want to apply a greedy algorithm?

 ## Module 12 - Hash Tables

+* Explain what a hash table is.
+What is the process of hashing?

+* Discuss the time complexities of the various operations on a hash table.

+* When would you prefer to use a hash table of an array or a linked list?
+When would you not?

+* You are provided with a hash table of unique student IDs.
+The table is full but we have some new students.
+How do we add them to the hash table?

+* Explain what a collision is and what are some techniques for handling collisions?

 ## Module 13 - Primer on Proofs

+* What is the difference between a direct proof, an indirect proof, and proof by induction?
+When would you use each proof over another?

 ## Module 14 - Complex Data Structures/Further Thinking - Additional Questions